 While integrating arch support is an easy way to proactively prevent and treat the misalignment that leads to pain, these four lower back stretches for pain can also help undo tightness and discomfort in your lower back.

 Setting aside five minutes or so a few times a week to cycle through these gentle movements can relieve some of the spinal and muscular tension that builds up from long stretches of walking, standing, or sitting in the same position.
 Big caveat: if your pain worsens while doing any of these stretches, please stop and make time to speak with your doctor instead!
+Our top four stretches are:

 Cat and cow